Advances in Clinical and Experimental Medicine

 https://advances.umw.edu.pl/en/data-sharing

 We often find that authors have confused consent for publication with consent for participation in their study.
-For the purpose of this document, 'consent' refers to consent to publish personal information about an individual, and not informed consent for participation in a study.
+Here, 'consent' refers to consent to publish personal information about an individual, and not informed consent for participation in a study.

 • Use of AI and AI-assisted technology